ISO/IEC 17025:2017 Explained

 Widely recognized as the gold standard for laboratory accreditation, ISO/IEC 17025 ensures that laboratories produce accurate, reliable, and internationally accepted results.
-It is used by testing laboratories, calibration laboratories, and research facilities worldwide.
+It is used by testing laboratories, calibration laboratories, and research facilities worldwide across industries including environmental testing, food safety, pharmaceuticals, forensics, and manufacturing.

 First published in 1999 and revised in 2005 and 2017, the current version (ISO/IEC 17025:2017) places greater emphasis on risk-based thinking, impartiality, decision rules, and the evaluation of measurement uncertainty.
-It aligns with the high-level structure used by other modern ISO standards, making integration with ISO 9001 easier.
+While it incorporates process approach and risk-based thinking concepts from Annex SL, it retains its own unique structure optimized for laboratory operations rather than following the identical 10-clause format of standards like ISO 9001.

 Who Needs ISO/IEC 17025?